-An evacuation Assembly Area has been established.
+Evacuation Assembly Areas within the site have been established.
 Refer to the Assembly Area and Evacuation Route Diagrams in the Attachments to this Emergency Management Plan for the location.
-In some instances it may be considered appropriate to evacuate to approved safe area as nominated by the Chief Warden or the attending Emergency Services.
+In some instances it may be considered appropriate to evacuate to an approved safe area as nominated by the Chief Warden or the attending Emergency Services.